openshift/enhancements/README.md

 Enhancements should have agreement from all stakeholders prior to being approved and merged.
 Reviews are not time-boxed (see Life-cycle below).
-We manage the rate of churn in OKD by asking component maintainers to act as reviewers in addition to everything else that they do.
+We manage the rate of churn in OpenShift by asking component maintainers to act as reviewers in addition to everything else that they do.
 If it is not possible to attract the attention of enough of the right maintainers to act as reviewers, that is a signal that the